Ebonsignori/Operating-Systems-Fall-2018/lecture_9 (9-18)/README.md

 In other words, they are using the same memory space for execution.

-Both P1 and P2 are part of a bigger entity called a proces, and the memory space belongs to this process.
+Both P1 and P2 are part of a bigger entity called a process, and this memory space belongs to this process.

 Then P1 is a thread.

-Heavyweight vs lightweight processes.
-Heavyweight does not share memory, threads to (and are lightweight).

-(get missed segment of recording and listen to what).
+(TODO: Get missed segment of recording here.
+I started recording the class at this point and missed the beginning.
+If anyone has a full recording, please share).

-Carving part of a big task that a process must do and give that part of the task to a thread.
+Threads are used when a process is performing a big task and carves out pieces of the task and gives the work to a thread to do.

+### Heavyweight vs Lightweight processes
+Heavyweight processes do not share memory, but threads do and are therefore lightweight processes.

+A heavyweight process is equivalent of one task with only one thread.

+A thread is considered a lightweight process.

 ### Attractive Property of Threads
+**Peer Thread:** Threads that are part of the same bigger entity process.
+A group of peer threads handles one task.

-Context switching from one thread to another is shorter than switching from one process to another.
+Since a group of peer threads handles one task, context switching from one thread to another is shorter than switching from one process to another.

-Because:
+This is because:
-1. Because they are occupying the same memory space, you don't need to save the base and limit registers for threads.
+1. Since they are occupying the same memory space, you don't need to save the base and limit registers for threads.
 2. All the resources are shared between the threads.
-I.e. If a file is open and being used by thread 1, you don't need to close and reopen it again in order for thread 2 to use.
+I.e. If a file is open and being used by thread 1, you don't need to close and reopen it again in order for thread 2 to use it.
-3. Support one thread is using global variables, those global variables must be shared from the other threads.
+3. Suppose one thread is using global variables, those global variables must be shared from the other threads.
 We do not need to save and readmit variables when we switch between threads within the same process.

 ### Made up of
 1. PC
 2. Register Set
-3. Stack
+3. Stack Space

 [Shared]
 4. Code Section
 5. Data Section
 6. Resource Section

-A group of peer threads handles one task.
-This is faster than context switching between processes.

 ### Process vs Thread
-(TODO all: Slides)
-1. A thread shares code
+1. A thread shares code section, data section, and resource section with peer threads.
-2. A thread is much smaller than a process
+2. A thread is much smaller than a process.
-3. Context Switching is shorter for a thread
+3. Context Switching is shorter for a thread.
-4. Having one process
+4. Having one process with multiple-threads is more efficient than having multi-processes (assuming that the multi-processes share the same task).
 5. No protection is needed in a multi-threading environment because the peer threads are dedicated to one task.
 6. Threads allow a sequential process to be executed in parallel.

 ### Process and Thread Similarities
-(TODO all: Slides)
-1.
-2.
-3.
+1. Both have the same set of states.
+2. A thread may also create children.
+3. A thread within a process executes sequentially.
+4. Each thread has its own stack and program counter.

 ## Thread Types
-Two types:
+There are two types of threads:
 1. User Thread
 2. System (Kernel) Thread

 ### User Thread
-Is created in user space.
-Schedule in the user space.
-Managed by a user-thread-library (without kernel intervention).

-**User Space:** Size of ram allotted to user is decided by system, but all memory that can be accessed by the user (not being used by kernel).
+**User Space:** The size of RAM allotted to user is decided by system, and all of the memory that can be accessed by the user is the user space.

+1. Is created in user space.
+2. Schedule within the user space.
+3. Managed by a user-thread-library (without kernel intervention).

 **Kernel is not aware of user-level threads.**

-User thread library: Is a system program.
-A system program is above kernel.
+**User thread library:** Is a system program, and a system program is above kernel.
-Examples of UTLs: (see slides).
+(TODO: Improve this definition.
+What does it do exactly?)

 ### Kernel Thread
-Is created in kernel space.
+1. Is created in kernel space.
-Schedule in the kernel space.
+2. Schedule within the kernel space.
-Managed by kernel
+3. Managed by the kernel

 For any user thread to be executed, a kernel thread must be created to run that thread.